 In contrast to Mary Barton, in “The Old Nurse’s Story”, the old lord, father of two sisters, is wealthy and proud.
 Both had numerous suitors, but none seemed a perfect match for either sister.
 One day, both sisters fell in love with the same man, a musician teaching their father to play the organ.
 The father did not care about her daughters, and the musician started flirting with both of them.
 In the end, one of the sisters, Miss Maude, was chosen over the other.
 Miss Maude and the musician got married in secret, unknown to anyone else.
 They had a daughter in secret and kept her hidden in a farmhouse.
 Meanwhile, the husband kept flirting with his wife’s sister as if nothing had happened.
 But then, the man decided to leave them both and:

-“Miss Maude who had always meant to have her marriage acknowledge when her father should be dead, was left now a deserted wife – whom nobody knew to have been married – with a child she dared not own, although she loved it to distraction; living with a father whom she feared, and a sister whom she hated”.
+“Miss Maude who had always meant to have her marriage acknowledge when her father should be dead was left now a deserted wife – whom nobody knew to have been married – with a child she dared not own, although she loved it to distraction; living with a father whom she feared, and a sister whom she hated”.

 -Gaskell, Elizabeth.
 “The Old Nurse’s Story”.
 Gothic Tales.

-Miss Maude is a fallen woman despite belongs to the upper class.
+Miss Maude is a fallen woman despite belonging to the upper class.
 Because her marriage and child were kept unknown and her husband left her.
 Unlike Esther in Mary Barton, Miss Maude decides to keep her secret by staying in her own house as if nothing had happened.
 She decides to take her little girl to her home and keeps her hidden.
 The servant tells Hester that she believes that at some point, the family discovered the truth, but she does not know the details, save that one day:

 -Gaskell, Elizabeth.
 “The Olde Nurse’s Story”.
 Gothic Tales.